May the Devil Take You: Plot

-Lesmana Wijaya participates in a satanic ritual to gain wealth.
-Flashes of news clippings show his rise to fame, his first wife suicide, his marriage to retired actress Laksmi, and his imminent bankruptcy.
+Lesmana Wijaya forms a contract with a priestess, who performs black magic to grant him wealth.
+Flashes of news clippings show his rise to fame, his first wife's suicide, his marriage to retired actress Laksmi, and his imminent bankruptcy.

-After not seeing her father for many years, Lesmana's estranged daughter Alfie is informed that Lesmana has been hospitalized due to a mysterious illness that leaves him in a coma.
-At the hospital, she meets her step-siblings Ruben, Maya, and Nara.
+Alfie, Lesmana's estranged daughter with his first wife, is informed that Lesmana has been hospitalized due to a mysterious illness that leaves him in a coma.
+At the hospital, she meets her step-siblings Ruben, Maya, and Nara, as well as Ruben's girlfriend Lilly.
+She is stalked by the priestess, who controls Lesmana to attack her and Lilly in a hallucination.
 Alfie learns that Laksmi is searching the abandoned family villa for valuables.

-Later at the villa, Ruben uncovers a sealed basement door at the demand of Laksmi.
-This unleashes a supernatural presence that simultaneously attacks Lesmana in his hospital bed and possesses Laksmi, who then attacks Maya.
-Alfie attempts to take Maya to the hospital, but a delirious Maya flees into the forest.
-Maya fends off an attack by the possessed Laksmi, only to succumb to the presence.
-She murders Ruben's girlfriend Lily, who had answered his pleas for rescue.
+Alfie travels to the villa, her childhood home, now abandoned in a secluded area.
+At Laksmi's demand, Ruben uncovers a sealed door to the cellar.
+This unleashes a supernatural presence that kills Lesmana in his hospital bed and possesses Laksmi, who then attacks Maya.
+As their vehicles are sabotaged, Ruben calls for help, while Alfie walks Maya to the village.
+A delirious Maya flees into the forest, and gets attacked by the possessed Laksmi.
+Maya kills Laksmi, only to be possessed herself.

-Meanwhile Alfie and Ruben discover Lesmana gained his wealth by sacrificing the souls of those around him.
-Alfie also fully recalls the moment of her mother's death, realizing that it was due to the demonic pact and not suicide.
+Meanwhile Alfie and Ruben discover Lesmana gained his wealth by dealing with dark priestesses, who possess supernatural powers by declaring themselves concubines of the devil.
+Alfie also recalls the moment of her mother's death, realizing that it was due to the demonic pact and not suicide.
 The presence also continues to torment Alfie, Ruben, and Nara.
+Alfie notices strange marks on Nara's body and hers and realizes they are marked for death.
+The next day, Lily arrives in her car, only to be brutally killed by Maya.